2017 ATP Finals – Singles

 Grigor Dimitrov defeated David Goffin in the final, 7–5, 4–6, 6–3 to win the singles tennis title at the 2017 ATP Finals.
-Dimitrov became the first debutant to win the title since Àlex Corretja in 1998, and it marked the first time since 2008 that two first-time finalists contested the title.
+Dimitrov became the first debutant to win the title since Àlex Corretja in 1998, and it marked the first time since 2008 that two first-time finalists contested the final.

-Andy Murray was the defending champion, but did not qualify for the event this year due to injury.
-This marked the first time since 2013 that he failed to qualify.
+Andy Murray was the reigning champion, but did not qualify for the event this year due to injury.
+This marked the first time since 2013 that he did not participate in the tournament.

 Of the nine participants from the previous year, only Marin Čilić, Dominic Thiem and Goffin returned this year.
-Stan Wawrinka qualified but could not participate due to injury.
+Stan Wawrinka qualified but did not participate due to injury.
 Former world No. 1 and five-time champion Novak Djokovic failed to qualify for the first time since 2006, having ended his season early due to an elbow injury.

 Alexander Zverev, Dimitrov, Jack Sock and Pablo Carreño Busta (as an alternate replacing Rafael Nadal) made their debuts.
 Goffin made his debut as a direct qualifier, after playing one match as an alternate in 2016.

 Roger Federer participated in the Tour Finals for a record-extending 15th time, but was defeated in the semifinals by Goffin.
-Goffin became only the fifth player in history to defeat both Nadal and Federer at the same tournament.
+Goffin became only the fifth player in history to defeat both Nadal and Federer at the same tournament (defeating Nadal in the round-robin stage).